Sustainable Summer Fun

 Visit Local Attractions Using Public Transit or Active Transportation

 Planning on making a trip to museums, amusement parks, or another destination?
 Instead of hopping in the car, check your local public transit to see if there’s another way to get there.
 Vehicle pollution is one of the primary contributors of pollutants during the summer and taking public transit or active transportation reduces the number of cars on the road, saving gas, and improving our air quality.
-Before heading out, make sure to check CDC public transit guidelines as they update.

 Spending time outdoors is a great way to lower your energy use during the summer months and Dallas-Fort Worth has a lot to offer.
 If you’ve never explored the Metroplex’s numerous hiking trails, now might be the perfect time to look.
 Spending time outdoors means less strain on your air conditioning, less water use from appliances, and a chance to stretch your legs after a long week of work.
 If you’d like to know more, check out some of DFW’s hiking and bike trails online.
 Don’t forget to bring a reusable water bottle so you can stay hydrated when you’re outdoors.

 Active modes of transportation like biking or walking are also another great way to stay active and save the environment, so if you’re close enough to your destination that public transit isn’t feasible, head out on your adventure with a helmet or some walking shoes to get started.